justinmerrell/mcp-mem0/README.md

 ## Features

-The server provides five essential memory management tools:
+The server provides six essential memory management tools:

 1. **`save_memory`**: Store any information in long-term memory with semantic indexing
 2. **`save_procedural_memory`**: Store structured summaries of AI agent actions and interactions
 3. **`get_all_memories`**: Retrieve all stored memories for comprehensive context
 4. **`search_memories`**: Find relevant memories using semantic search
 5. **`search_procedural_memories`**: Search specifically for procedural memories
+6. **`debug_memory_system`**: Diagnostic tool to check system configuration and connectivity

 All tools support optional user isolation through a `user_id` parameter, allowing you to maintain separate memory spaces for different users or sessions.
 Procedural memory tools also support `agent_id` for tracking specific AI agents.